David-Tam/ML-Wine-Quality-Prediction/README.md

 And their statistical information:
 ![alt text](images/1b.png)

 Now we apply a new feature "judge" to indicate the wine label.
-This feature is binary (0 = bad wine & 1 = good wine) and depends on the "quality":
+This feature is binary (0 = bad wine & 1 = good wine) and it depends on the "quality":
 ![alt text](images/1c.png)

 According to the threshold, distributions can be visualized in every features.
 First of all, let's see how many "bad" and "good" wine via a pie chart:
 ![alt text](images/1d.png)
 ![alt text](images/pie_bad_good_wine.png)

-The distributions of continuous features can be visualized via histogram.
+The distributions of continuous features can be visualized via histograms.
 A for-loop is used to serve the purpose:
 ![alt text](images/1e.png)

 For acidity-related features: